School of Architecture

 ARCH 696abczL Building Science Thesis (1-6-8-0) Research and thesis for the Master of Building Science degree.
 Credit on acceptance of thesis.
 Graded IP/CR/NC.

 ARCH 697abzL M.L.Arch.
 Thesis, Option II (2-8-0, FaSpSm) Field studies and thesis for the M.L.Arch. degree.
-Credit on completion of thesis.
+Credit on acceptance of thesis.
 Graded IP/CR/NC.

 ARCH 698abzL M.L.Arch.
 Thesis, Option I (2-8-0, FaSpSm) Directed research option for the M.L.Arch. degree.
 Credit on acceptance of research project.
 Graded IP/CR/NC.